HSF/hsf.github.io/organization/_posts/2016-05-04-Workshop-summary.md

 Dependencies defined as a DAG: checked at installation time

-Spack add-on repo created for HEP: on HEP-SF GitHub
+Spack add-on repo created for HEP: on HSF GitHub

 ## Geant4 technical form (Tue pm)